-The site had been given to the community by the London and South African Exploration Company a syndicate of the old Hopetown Company headed by Henry Webb, Edgar Hurley and Jews, Louis Hond, and the Lillienfeld bothers.
+The site of the first synagogue had been given to the community by the London and South African Exploration Company a syndicate of the old Hopetown Company headed by Henry Webb, Edgar Hurley and Jews, Louis Hond, and the Lillienfeld bothers.
 The company was a major owner of Diamondiferous property in Kimberley including the Bultfontein and Dutoitspan Mines, later taken over by De Beers Consolidated Mines in the amalgamation of all the mines by 1888.